UMMS-Biocore/bootcamp/session4/session4_1.md

 <img src="dolphinnext_images/project_runbutton.png" width="35%">

 3. This button opens new window where you can create new project by clicking **"Create a Project"** button.
-After entering and saving the name of the project, it will be added to your project list.
+After entering and saving the name of the project (e.g. `RNA-Seq test project`), it will be added to your project list.
 Now you can select your project by clicking on the project as shown in the figure below.

 <img src="dolphinnext_images/project_pipeselect-rna.png" >

-4. Now, click "select project" button and proceed with entering run name (e.g. Bootcamp RNA-Seq Run) which will be added to your project.
+4. Next, click "select project" button and proceed with entering run name (e.g. `Bootcamp RNA-Seq Run`) which will be added to your project.
 Clicking **"Save run"** will redirect to "run page".

 5. Initially, in the header of the run page, orange ``Waiting`` button will be shown.
 In order to initiate run, following data need to be entered: